oppieenthusiast/oppieenthusiast/README.md

-remaking this AGAIN because i want it to be themed after my oc
+ok im making this schlatt themed eventually. shclip and schlide